ImboJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the previous one. ls -la . .. /boot lists all files including hidden files in long format from the working directory, parent directory and boot directory in that order. ln -s /bin/ls __ls__ creates a symbolic link to /bin/ls, named __ls__ in the current working directory. cp -un * .html ../ copies all html files that do not exist or are newer version of the html files from the current working directory to the parent of the working directory.
+cd - changes the working directory to the previous one. ls -la . .. /boot lists all files including hidden files in long format from the working directory, parent directory and boot directory in that order. ln -s /bin/ls __ls__ creates a symbolic link to /bin/ls, named __ls__ in the current working directory. cp -un * .html ../ copies all html files that do not exist or are newer version of the html files from the current working directory to the parent of the working directory. mv [[:upper:]]* /tmp/u moves all files beginning with an upper case from the current working directory to the /tmp/u directory.